4 Evaluation

 For a proper scoring rule, the risk \(R(Q, P)\) is smallest when the quoted model \(P\) matches the true model \(Q\).
 The minimal risk, achieved for \(P=Q\), leads to the properness inequality \[ R(Q, P) \geq R(Q, Q) \] For a strictly proper scoring rule, the minimum risk is realised only for the true model, so equality holds exclusively for \(P = Q\).

-The minimum risk associated with a proper scoring rule is called the score entropy \(R(Q) = R(Q,Q)\).
+The minimum risk associated with a proper scoring rule is called the scoring-rule entropy \(R(Q) = R(Q,Q)\).
 With it the properness inequality becomes \[ R(Q, P) \geq R(Q) \]

 Equivalent scoring rules